 Introduction to Child Care

 One of the biggest decisions parents have to make after choosing to have a child involves deciding who will care for that child, especially during the early developmental years.
 Parents choose to resolve this difficult dilemma in many ways.
-Some families choose to use full-time childcare, while in other families one parent stays or works at home for all or part of the time.
-In other families, a parent chooses to leave the workforce completely in order to become the primary caregiver.
+Some families choose to use full-time childcare, while in other families one parent stays or works at home for all or part of the time, or a parent chooses to leave the workforce completely in order to become the primary caregiver.

 Finding appropriate and affordable child care is often a challenge.
 There are different options available in different places, and at many different price points (although all options are expensive).
 Each care option comes with its own advantages and disadvantages.
 It can be confusing for parents to sort though the different options, and to locate local caregiving resources that fit their individual needs while remaining appropriate and affordable.